actframework/actframework/README.md

 ##### ACT Framework

-The reason I create ACT Framework is because I was so in fond of PlayFramework1 V1.x and I want to continue along the road pointing by that great product.
+The reason I create ACT Framework is because I was so in fond of PlayFramework1 V1.x and I want to continue along the road paved by the great product.
 In essence I need an expressive, Java developer friendly MVC framework, and that comes with ACT Framework.

 Controller sample code: